Action Projects - USA

 Chronicles of the Perfect Fascist Village

-For his Democracy Fellowship Action Project, Héctor is opening up an intergenerational conversation about the past, about the unstable quality of history and memory.
+For his Democracy Fellowship Action Project, Héctor is opening up an intergenerational conversation about the unstable quality of history and memory.